-- a. serve as the instrument through which the faculty considers and acts on University matters; - b. report at the regular meeting of the faculty all action taken on behalf of the faculty between meetings; - c. prepare the agenda for each meeting of the faculty.
+- a. serve as the instrument through which the faculty considers and acts on University matters; - b. report at the regular meeting of the faculty all action taken on behalf of the faculty between meetings;

+- c. prepare the agenda for each meeting of the faculty.
 There shall be an agenda committee composed of senate members.
-The chair of the faculty shall be an ex-officio member of the committee; - d. make nominations for membership of standing and special University committees; - e. act as an advisory committee to the chancellor on behalf of the faculty; - f. consider such other matters relating to faculty responsibility as the faculty may direct; - g.
+The chair of the faculty shall be an ex-officio member of the committee: - d. make nominations for membership of standing and special University committees; - e. act as an advisory committee to the chancellor on behalf of the faculty; - f. consider such other matters relating to faculty responsibility as the faculty may direct; - g.
 The Faculty Senate shall have the sole power of and the responsibility for bringing charges against and trying senators or faculty members of University committees.
 Disruptive behavior or failure to perform official duties shall be cause for removal from office upon indictment and conviction by a two-thirds majority vote of the total Faculty Senate.

 Section 8.
 The officers of the Faculty Senate shall consist of a chair, a vice chair, a secretary, and a parliamentarian.
 These officers, with the exception of the parliamentarian, shall be elected from the total membership of the senate at the special senate meeting in April called at the adjournment of the regular April meeting of the senate.
 The chair of the faculty shall be an ex-officio member of the senate and shall serve as liaison officer between the senate and the chancellor of the University.
 It shall be the responsibility of the chair of the Faculty Senate to appoint a parliamentarian.
 It shall be the responsibility of the vice chair to serve as the faculty elections officer.
+It shall be the responsibility of the Senate to prepare detailed records of the deliberations of the Senate.
 It shall be the responsibility of the University archivist to preserve copies of all Faculty Senate minutes and the minutes of the general faculty meetings.